You’re only a few clicks from thousands of fellow walkers, established paths!

 As you scroll through the names, you’ll find simple titles such as “Main Street Mile,” or some more creative ones, like the “Home Stretch.”

-You can print them out, or follow them on your smartphone or tablet.
-You can also keep track of your progress by logging walks into a tracking tool.
+You can print them out, or follow them on your iPhone or iPad.

 You might even be inspired to share a favorite path.
 Just click the “Create A Walking Path” button.